 Centre for Integrated Preclinical Drug Development

-The Centre for Integrated Preclinical Drug Development (CIPDD) in the School of Biomedical Sciences, the Faculty of Medicine, has state-of-the-art physical infrastructure located in purpose-built facilities on the St Lucia Campus of The University of Queensland (UQ) and operated in accordance with the requirements of our Quality Management System.
+The Centre for Integrated Preclinical Drug Development (CIPDD) is a University of Queensland (UQ) Tier 2 Research Infrastructure Centre located in the School of Biomedical Sciences, the Faculty of Medicine, on the St Lucia Campus of UQ.
+CIPDD has purpose-built facilities and operates in accordance with the requirements of our Quality Management System.
+Nationally, CIPDD is one of six translational research centres that together comprise the National Collaborative Research Infrastructure Strategy (NCRIS)-funded Small Molecules Therapeutics Capability of Therapeutic Innovation Australia (TIA).

-Our research at the CIPDD is aimed at bringing innovation into the methods used for translational research, particularly in discovery-translation in the pain field including use of these models to screen new molecules for analgesic activity and to probe the pathobiology of individual human pain conditions.
+Our research at the CIPDD is undertaken in collaboration with industry and academic biomedical discovery researchers and is aimed at assisting our partners to progress their novel drug discoveries towards commercialisation.
+We also undertake research aimed at bringing innovation into the methods used for translational research.
+We have deep expertise and know-how in discovery-translation in the novel pain therapeutics field including use of these models to screen new molecules for analgesic activity and to probe the pathobiology of individual human pain conditions.
+Additionally, we have rodent models of triple negative breast cancer, diabetes, multiple sclerosis and lung infection.
+We may also establish and optimise rodent models in response to researcher request on a case-by-case basis.

-Our research is funded by grants from competitive funding agencies such as the NHMRC, Therapeutic Innovation Australia/National Collaborative Research Infrastructure Strategy (NCRIS), and various not-for-profit organisations, usually in collaboration with Industry and academic partners.
+The collaborative research undertaken by CIPDD personnel in collaboration with academic and industry researchers is funded by grants from competitive funding agencies such as the NHMRC, Therapeutic Innovation Australia/National Collaborative Research Infrastructure Strategy (NCRIS), and various not-for-profit organisations.
 We also undertake contract-funded research in collaboration with biotechnology and Pharma companies globally.

-Over the past two decades at the CIPDD, we have developed a portfolio of 16 rodent pain models that mimic individual human pain conditions.
-In addition, we have mouse models of multiple sclerosis and triple negative breast cancer.
-Research using these models is undertaken in a facility operated in accordance with our Quality Management System so that the data generated is of high quality and will be acceptable for inclusion in regulatory submissions.
+Research using the afore-mentioned rodent models of human disease is undertaken in a facility operated in accordance with our Quality Management System so that the data generated is of high quality and will be acceptable for inclusion in regulatory submissions.
 Our research using these models is three-fold, namely:

-• Efficacy profiling of new molecules from drug discovery programs that have the potential to be progressed into development as novel analgesics for human use
+• Efficacy profiling of new molecules from drug discovery programs that have the potential to be progressed into development as novel therapeutics for human use

 • Investigation of between-model differences in pathophysiology to gain insight on differences in the pathobiology of individual human pain conditions

-• Establishment of new models of human disease in response to researcher request such as our mouse model of triple negative breast cancer.
+• Establishment of new models of human disease in response to researcher request such as our mouse models of triple negative breast cancer and antibiotic-resistant lung infection.

-Members of our highly skilled CIPDD team advise/co-advise PhD, M Biotech, Honours and summer vacation research students working on projects within the afore-mentioned research themes.
+Members of our highly skilled CIPDD team advise/co-advise PhD, M Biotech, Honours and Masters in Pharmaceutical Industry research students working on projects within the afore-mentioned research themes.

-Therapeutical Innovation Australia (TIA) - Small Molecule Drug Discovery
+Therapeutical Innovation Australia (TIA) - Small Molecule Therapeutics Capability

-The CIPDD (Centre for Integrated Preclinical Drug Development) is part of an integrated capability network of National Research Infrastructure that supports Small Molecule Drug Discovery.
+The CIPDD (Centre for Integrated Preclinical Drug Development) is part of an integrated capability network of National Research Infrastructure that supports Small Molecule Therapeutics Discovery and Development.
 These facilities provide expertise and infrastructure to support leading-edge research and boost innovation across Australia.
 For more information, visit Therapeutic Innovation Australia's Pipeline Navigator for an interactive map of translational research capabilities accessible to researchers.

 TIA logo NCRIS logo